MEET OUR TEAM

 Andrew Horn is the Founder and Honorary Board Chair of Dreams For Kids DC.
 He began operations in 2009 and stepped down from his operational role in 2011.
 Andrew went on to found another 501 c -3 non profit organization serving people with disabilities called AbilityList (ww.AbilityList.org) and his most recent venture Tribute (www.Tribute.co)is set to become “Hallmark for the Digital Age.”

 Attie Poirier | Board Member

 Attie Poirier is a Dreams for Kids DC board member and long-time volunteer since first being introduced to the organization by Founder Andrew Horn in December 2009.
-Originally involved in DFK DC’s legacy Holiday for Hope program, Attie has expanded her non-profit support to include public relations, event planning, fundraising and volunteering at many of DFK’s cornerstone Extreme Recess events.
-Professionally, Attie is a management consultant at Attain, LLC where she supports organizational strategy, business intelligence and business process improvement projects for federal clients.
+Originally involved in DFK DC’s legacy Holiday for Hope program, Attie has expanded her non-profit support to include public relations, event planning, fundraising and volunteering at many of DFK’s cornerstone adaptive clinics.
 An innovative problem solver, she partners with her clients to evaluate their business at the intersection of people, processes and technology to help develop holistic solutions that further agency missions and achieve remarkable results.
+Attie currently serves as the product marketing manager for MicroStrategy.
+She previously help a management consultant position with Attain, LLC where she supported organizational strategy, business intelligence and business process improvement projects for federal clients.
 Prior to joining Attain, Attie worked in the communications department at American Red Cross National Headquarters in Washington, D.C.
 She graduated from the College of William and Mary with a degree in business administration and marketing.